 2. An MD/PhD, DO/PhD, MD/MBA or FMAT applicant who receives dual degree offers of admission from more than one participating school must choose the one school that he/she prefers and withdraw from the other school(s) in accordance with the terms of the acceptance and AAMC Recommendations for Medical School and MD/PhD Applicants.
 Failure to follow this policy may result in withdrawal of acceptance from any of the participating schools.

-3. By April 30 of the matriculation year (April 15 for schools whose first day of class is before August 1), each applicant holding multiple offers of acceptance must choose the specific school or program in which he/she prefers to enroll, and withdraw from all other schools or programs from which acceptance offers have been reviewed.
+3. By April 30 of the matriculation year, each applicant holding multiple offers of acceptance must choose the specific school or program in which he/she prefers to enroll, and withdraw from all other schools or programs from which acceptance offers have been reviewed.

 Special/Assured Admission Programs Include :